notcomical/Azan-App/README.md

 ## Prayer Time Calculation

-This app uses the **University of Islamic Sciences, Karachi** calculation method by default but you can select your own, fetching data from the trusted [Aladhan Prayer Times API](https://aladhan.com/prayer-times-api).
+This app uses the **University of Islamic Sciences, Karachi** calculation method by default but you can select your own.